-Potential voice majors must present a memorized performance of three or four art songs or a combination of art songs and arias in contrasting styles and from different historical periods.
-(It is preferred that Musical Theatre songs not be used for audition.)
+Potential voice majors must present a memorized performance of three or four art songs, at least one in a foreign language, in contrasting styles and from different historical periods.
 These works should reflect the student’s level of technical and interpretive skill.
-If previous study has included significant repertoire in a language other than English, one piece performed in the audition should be representative of the singer’s competence in that language.
+If previous study has included significant repertoire in musical theater, one of the pieces performed in the audition may be representative of the singer’s competence in that genre.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.